 Life Cycle Monitoring Internship

 The Coos Watershed Association offers seasonal internships for students looking to earn college credit and gain valuable field science experience with an organization active in the community.
 Available internships currently focus on supporting the Coho Life Cycle Monitoring program.
 Through these positions, interns work flexible hours and earn up to three credits towards their degree while having fun in the creeks of Coos County and building their resumes for the future.
 All necessary gear will be provided, and mileage reimbursement is included.
 A stipend related to the number of credit hours completed may be available.
-Applications are accepted for the fall, winter, and spring seasons.
 Click here for more information about CoosWA's Life Cycle Monitoring Program.
 Internships for other CoosWA programs may become available periodically.

 CooWA has had over 50 interns since 2012!
 Here's what they have to say!